“Be careful what you say and do; they’re always watching you and judging you.”

 - Where do you draw lines in the sand?

-Anticipate ethical dilemmas – Lee proposes that one way of defining what your own ethical standards are used to ask yourself what would you do in a number of delicate situations:
+Lee proposes that one way of defining what your ethical standards is to ask yourself what would you do in a number of delicate situations:

 - What would you do if you have the chance to take a little money, or some product, from your organisation without anyone finding out and you knew the others were doing it as well?